glotzerlab/signac-docs/docs/source/aggregation.rst

     The id of an aggregate containing one job is that job's id.

-In order to distinguish between aggregate id and a job id, for an aggregate of more than one job the aggregate id of that aggregate will always have a prefix ``agg-``.
+In order to distinguish between an aggregate id and a job id, the id of aggregates with more than one job will always have a prefix ``agg-``.

 Users can generate the aggregate id of an aggregate using :meth:`flow.get_aggregate_id`.